King Iguana: The Tale of the Torso

 In another Totemboan tale collected by Schwarz titled Kukua an doro' i Pokol (Dutch: Verhaal van het Stompje; English: "The Tale of the Torso"), a couple have a son that is only a legless, armless torso.
 People, rich and poor, come to see the torso child, and give him gifts.
 One day, the son tells his mother he wants to go sailing.
 Despite her concerns, her son insists on his wish and the woman takes him to the shore to the ships, in a basket filled with pumpkin and cucumber seeds, a cleaver, an axe and a machete.
 The sailors are a bit afraid at his presence, for they have never seen someone as him, but agree to take him as part of the crew.
 After they sail the sea, the torso asks to be left on a certain island, and departs.
 After his request is fulfilled, the torso takes off his disguise and becomes an able-bodied European man, his true form.
 In this new shape, the youth cultivates the land, plants the pumpkins and cucumbers, and builds a house.
 At one time, he meets a talking mouse and takes three whiskers from its body, then returns home to his mother still in his torso form, but brings gold to her.
 Later, he summons the mouse with the whiskers, and asks it and its mice to build him a better house, made of gold.
 The next day, the torse asks his mother to go woo one of the daughters of the local king on his behalf, starting with the eldest.
 The woman goes to the king's house and makes her case.
 The king agrees, but the princesses are to be asked in order of birth, the eldest first.
 The torso brings with him a pinang box and whoever chooses him shall be given it.
 The eight elder princesses decline the torso's marriage proposal, save for the youngest.
 The torso prepares his wedding to the princess, and summons food and drinks for the guests with a magic while no one is looking, then takes off the torsoe disguise to appear as a human.
-The eight elder princesses see his true form, and cry in their rooms, since they reject him at first.
-Three days after their marriage, the now human torso his wife with his mother and departs on a sea voyage.
-Meanwhile, the eight princess conspire to kill their cadette: they invite her to go swinging near the beach, and, when the girl is on the swing, they push her so hard she is flung off into the ocean, where the princesses hope she drowns.
+The eight elder princesses see his true form, and cry in their rooms, since they rejected him at first.
+Three days after their marriage, the now human torso leaves his wife with his mother and departs on a sea voyage.
+Meanwhile, the eight princesses conspire to kill their cadette: they invite her to go swinging near the beach, and, when the girl is on the swing, they push her so hard she is flung off into the ocean, where the princesses hope she drowns.
 However, the youngest princess saves herself by swimming to a deserted island.
 She then climbs up a tree and shouts for her husband Koesoi to hear it that her eldest sister Rintjitan shoved her in the ocean.
 She sights a ship and repeats her words.
 On the ship is her husband, Pokol, who hears her pleas and docks on the island.
 They renuite, and the princess explains the situation to him.
 Pokol them places her inside a basket with breathing holes, then sails back home.
 He goes to his mother's home and asks where his wife is; his mother only says that her sisters invited her to go with them and she has not been seen since.
 He then asks his father-in-law where the princess is, but the king does not know either.
 Lastly, Pokol invites his sisters-in-law for a meal, when the elder princesses insist they did not see their cadette, so Pokol utters a spell to glue their mouths to their plates, as punishment for their lie, and leaves them in that state.
 He sails again for three days, then returns home.
 The king, his father-in-law, offers to make him king, and begs for Pokol to release the eight princesses from the spell.
 Pokol agrees and is made king after his father-in-law, and reigns with his wife.